 When it comes to freelancing, you need clients to make money and stay in business.
 As it's usually more challenging and expensive to acquire new customers than retain existing ones, it's probably wise to look after your current clientele.

 But how do you win their trust?
 How do you ensure your existing customers never go elsewhere?
-The following advice will help...
+The following advice will help.

 No one likes a negative person.
 It's draining and, quite frankly, annoying.
 Be a positive and bright character.
-Be someone that is kind, considerate and polite.
+Be someone kind, considerate and polite.
 If appropriate, be fun and crack the odd joke.
 Let your personality shine through.
 You're dealing with humans, after all.
 So be someone people enjoy dealing with.

-Things in business always change and new challenges always arise, which means your client will need you to be flexible.
+Things in business always change, and new challenges always arise, which means your client will need you to be flexible.
 If you're not, you can become a thorn in their side and someone that is stopping them from moving forward.
-Be adaptable no matter what happens.
+Be adaptable, no matter what happens.
 It will show that you care and aren't just interested in taking their money.
-For example, if a project gets put on hold say something like 'That's no problem at all, I'm here when you need me!'.
+For example, if a project gets put on hold, say something like 'That's no problem at all, I'm here when you need me!'.
 Or if a client has you on a retainer and needs to cut back one month, smile and say that's no issue.
 By being flexible, your client will appreciate you and continue to hire you in future.

-If you really want to boost customer loyalty, always think of new ways in which you can help your clients.
+If you want to boost customer loyalty, always think of new ways in which you can help your clients.
 Pitch ideas to them and show that you care about their business becoming more successful.
 For example, 'You know that software we just added, well I was thinking over the weekend that we should add this cool, new tool as well...
 What do you think?'.
-By striving to impress whilst sincerely wanting to help, you will retain customer loyalty and also potentially win more work.
+By striving to impress while sincerely wanting to help, you will retain customer loyalty and also potentially win more work.

-We all know that buying cheap products or services might save us some money in the short-term but quality is always ends up being the most cost-effective solution.
+We all know that buying cheap products or services might save us some money in the short-term, but quality is always ends up being the most cost-effective solution.
 Clients will be aware of this, so to gain their loyalty become known as a 'quality provider' and you should always benefit from repeat business.

 Finally, work hard to provide excellent customer service.
 Accommodate your clients' needs and do everything you can to help them become a success.
 Exceed their expectations and go above and beyond to really wow.
 Because if you go that extra mile, you'll not only win their loyalty, you might also become someone they recommend to all their friends and associates.